rossta/webpackersurvival.guide/content/orientation/sprockets/index.md

 Importing CSS and images in JavaScript isn't for everyone.

 :::note
 Since Webpacker 5, importing CSS from a JavaScript file is no longer required.
-The more recent versions of Webpacker allow developers to create CSS entrypoints similarly to how you would in Sprockets.
+The more recent versions of Webpacker allow developers to create CSS entry points similarly to how you would in Sprockets.
 :::

 Resources